 In the Indian FinTech landscape, one of the earliest and most significant FinTech collaborations materialized in the form of the Payments Council of India.
-A lot of collaborations among various stakeholders have taken place since then.
-An increasing level of collaboration will not only help the FIs or startups, but also the investors, regulators and aspiring young professionals in the country.
-However, it is important to note that currently, most of the collaboration initiatives are limited to two or three-party arrangements and it is easy to spot some limitations in the ecosystem collaborations.
+Many collaborations among various stakeholders have taken place since then.
+An increasing level of collaboration will help not only the FIs or startups, but also the investors, regulators, and aspiring young professionals in the country.
+However, it is important to note that currently, most of the collaboration initiatives are limited to two or three-party arrangements, and it is easy to spot some limitations in the ecosystem collaborations.
 These include:

 In the initial development stages of FinTech startups, lack of support and mentoring, limited access to accelerators and incubators, and the absence of a unified voice and messaging to attract global investment community, would hinder the larger ecosystem’s ability to scale up and keep startups’ mortality rate in check.

 Redefining the essence of collaboration: Mumbai Fintech Hub (MFH)